Zarete/GLGit/README.md

 ## Introduction
 <span style = "text-align:justify">

-The development of technologies allowing images captures has permited scientists to use new devices in many domains such as astronomy, geology, biology, etc... (*Add reasons why they use this tools*).
+The development of technologies allowing images captures has permited scientists to use new devices in many domains such as astronomy, geology, biology, etc...
 The main problem to deal with images is their processing since a raw format image is rarely sufficient to make analysis.
 Actually there are additional steps required which are called image processing.
 After treatment the images are ready for analysis and interpretations.
 There are many possibilities to process an image according to the final result wanted.
 In this report we will focus on 2D Linear Filters.
 Filters are used to convert an input image into an output, based on the convolution product principle (Figure 1).

 <center><img src="img/convolution-equation.jpg"></center>